ESR-NZ/Training/GoogleColab_README.md

 #### Author: Rhys White
 #### Affiliations: Institute of Environmental Science and Research - ESR

-# A step-by-step tutorial for Google Colaboratory
+# A tutorial for Google Colaboratory

 ## Introduction